syncfusion-content/wpf-docs/wpf/Grouping/Getting-Started.md

 ---
 layout: post
-title: Getting Started for  Syncfusion Essential WPF
+title: Getting Started with WPF Grouping Control | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Essential WPF Grouping control, its elements, and more.
 platform: WPF
 control: Grouping
 documentation: ug
 ---

-# Getting Started
+# Getting Started with WPF Grouping

 This section will show you how easy it is to get started using Essential Grouping.
 It will give you a basic introduction to the concepts you need to know before getting started with the product and some tips and ideas on how to implement Grouping into your projects to improve customization and increase efficiency.
 It shows how to create an IList data source and use it with Grouping.
 The datasource is an ArrayList of custom objects.
 As part of this lesson, you will see how to iterate through the data in the GroupingEngine.